clux/tournament.hs/Readme.md

 Tournament is a pure library for generating tournanaments and handling match scoring and propagation of winners/losers internally.
-It is currently in heavy development, see the first [stable development version](http://hackage.haskell.org/packages/archive/tournament/0.0.1/) on hackage.
+It is currently in heavy development, look for the first [stable development version](http://hackage.haskell.org/packages/archive/tournament/0.0.1/) on hackage very soon.

 ## Features